scottdotau/rtx/README.md

 ### What is the difference between "nodejs" and "node" (or "golang" and "go")?

 These are aliased.
-For example, `rtx use nodejs@14.0` is the same as `rtx install node@14.0`.
+For example, `jkl use nodejs@14.0` is the same as `jkl install node@14.0`.
 This means it is not possible to have these be different plugins.

 This is for convenience so you don't need to remember which one is the "official" name.
 However if something with the aliasing is acting up, submit a ticket or just stick to using "node" and "go".
-Under the hood, when rtx reads a config file or takes CLI input it will swap out "nodejs" and "golang".
+Under the hood, when jkl reads a config file or takes CLI input it will swap out "nodejs" and "golang".

 While this change is rolling out, there is some migration code that will move installs/plugins from the "nodejs" and "golang" directories to the new names.
 If this runs for you you'll see a message but it should not run again unless there is some kind of problem.
-In this case, it's probably easiest to just run `rm -rf ~/.local/share/rtx/installs/{golang,nodejs} ~/.local/share/rtx/plugins/{golang,nodejs}`.
+In this case, it's probably easiest to just run `rm -rf ~/.local/share/jkl/installs/{golang,nodejs} ~/.local/share/jkl/plugins/{golang,nodejs}`.

 Once most users have migrated over this migration code will be removed.

-### What does `rtx activate` do?
+### What does `jkl activate` do?

-It registers a shell hook to run `rtx hook-env` every time the shell prompt is displayed.
+It registers a shell hook to run `jkl hook-env` every time the shell prompt is displayed.
-`rtx hook-env` checks the current env vars (most importantly `PATH` but there are others like `GOROOT` or `JAVA_HOME` for some tools) and adds/removes/updates the ones that have changed.
+`jkl hook-env` checks the current env vars (most importantly `PATH` but there are others like `GOROOT` or `JAVA_HOME` for some tools) and adds/removes/updates the ones that have changed.

-For example, if you `cd` into a different directory that has `java 18` instead of `java 17` specified, just before the next prompt is displayed the shell runs: `eval "$(rtx hook-env)"` which will execute something like this in the current shell session:
+For example, if you `cd` into a different directory that has `java 18` instead of `java 17` specified, just before the next prompt is displayed the shell runs: `eval "$(jkl hook-env)"` which will execute something like this in the current shell session:

 ```sh